braintree/braintree-ios-drop-in/README.md

 ### 3D-Secure + Drop-In

 The new Drop-In supports 3D-Secure verification.
 If you have enabled 3D-Secure in the control panel, enable it in the `BTDropInRequest` and set an amount.
-Then, create a `BTThreeDSecureRequest object`, setting as many fields on it as possible; the more fields that are set, the less likely it is that a user will be be presented with a challenge.
+Then, create a `BTThreeDSecureRequest` object, setting as many fields on it as possible; the more fields that are set, the less likely it is that a user will be be presented with a challenge.
 Make sure to attach this object to the `BTDropInRequest` before use.

 ```swift
 let request = BTDropInRequest()